WinowiczL/miniCRM/README.md

 # miniCRM
 My first Application

-I'm working on the miniCRM for photogragphers.
+I'm working on the miniCRM for photographers.
-Specification will be added in future :) Wait for it :)
+Specification will be added in future.